DBL™ Docetaxel Concentrated Injection

 - back pain

-Do not take DBL Docetaxel, Concentrated Injection if you have, or have had, any of the following medical conditions:
+Do not use DBL Docetaxel, Concentrated Injection if you have, or have had, any of the following medical conditions:

 - severe liver problems

 - blood disorder with a reduced number of white blood cells

-Do not take this medicine if you are pregnant or intend to become pregnant either during treatment or in the three months following the last dose of docetaxel.
+Do not use this medicine if you are pregnant or intend to become pregnant either during treatment or in the three months following the last dose of docetaxel.

 Like most medicines used to treat cancer, docetaxel is not recommended for use during pregnancy, unless you and your doctor have discussed the risks and benefits involved.

-Do not breast-feed if you are taking this medicine.
+Do not breast-feed if you are using this medicine.
 It is not known if docetaxel passes into breast milk and there is a possibility that your baby may be affected.

 If you are not sure whether you should start using this medicine, talk to your doctor.